ros-hybrid-behaviour-planner/so_data/README.md

 A buffer has to be handed over to the mechanism.
 Frames allows to specify a list of gradient frame IDs which will be considered in the movement vector calculation.
 Moving and static define whether moving or static gradient will be considered.
-Only moving gradients with the pose frame specified in SoBuffer will be considered in this case.
 Maxvel and minvel specify the maximum and respectively minimum velocity of the agent / length of the movement vector.

 The mechanism request the relatively closest attractive gradient from the buffer (minimum attraction value; `get_attractive_gradient()` in SoBuffer) and aims to reach this goal.